IvyMike98/IvyMike98.github.io/README.md

-# This is where I'm posting my repo for my Odin Project HTML, CSS, and JavaScript Tutorials
+# This is where I transfer my current website build to use on GH Pages
+# I cant figure out how to use folders with GitHub Pages, so it looks a little messy.